Riyasat (Islam): History

 Bosnian Muslims opposed any separation from Istanbul.
 Austria-Hungary agreed that shaykh al-Islām could appoint religious officials in Bosnia and Herzegovina, but only from the local population.
 They asked from the Austrian-Hungarian ambassador in Istanbul to prevent Şükrü from taking the office of Bosnian-Herzegovinian Mufti.
 The Austrian-Hungarian authorities saw Husein Nur Hafizović as chief representative of Muslims in Bosnia and Herzegovina who was at the time supreme sharia judge in Bosnia and Herzegovina.

 In the end, Austrian-Hungarian authorities succeeded in preventing Şükrü from taking the office of mufti and shaykh al-Islām Uryanizade Ahmed Esad named Mustafa Hilmi Hadžiomerović a new Bosnian-Herzegovinian mufti.
 Hadžiomerović was known as suitable person for the Austro-Hungarian authorities.
 Immediately after the Austrian-Hungarian forces occupied Bosnia and Herzegovina, he called for Bosnian Muslims to accept military laws of the Austrian-Hungarian occupational administration.
-On 17 October 1882, emperor Franz Joseph issued an imperial decree in which he proclaimed Hadžiomerović a reis-ul-ulema (grand mufti) of Bosnia and Herzegovina.
+On 17 October 1882, emperor Franz Joseph issued an imperial decree in which he proclaimed Hadžiomerović a reis-ul-ulema of Bosnia and Herzegovina.
 This made Muslims in Bosnia and Herzegovina independent from the Ottoman religious authority, and nobody from the Ottoman Empire opposed this decision of the Austrian-Hungarian emperor.

-After Hadžiomerović was named grand mufti, the institution of Riyasat, as main executive body of the Islamic community in Bosnia and Herzegovina, was established.
-It was a unique institution in all of the Islamic World.
+After Hadžiomerović was named reis-ul-ulema, the institution of the riyasat, as main executive body of the Islamic community in Bosnia and Herzegovina, was established.
+It was a unique institution in all of the Islamic world.
 Béni Kállay's efforts of creating an independent Islamic community in Bosnia and Herzegovina were finally realised.
-The emperor had the right to name grand muftis and heads of majlises.
+The emperor had the right to name the reis-ul-ulema and the heads of majlises.
 Other Islamic religious officials were named by the Land Government of Bosnia and Herzegovina.